Microsoft MFA: How to Set Up Authentication Using the Microsoft Authenticator App

 What is Multi-Factor Authentication (MFA)?

-With Microsoft MFA, users can choose their preferred authentication method among the following three options: 1) by receiving a push notification through the Microsoft Authenticator App, 2) by receiving a text message on their personal device, or 3) by receiving a phone call on their personal device.
+With Microsoft MFA, users can choose from three authentication options: 1) by receiving a notification through the Microsoft Authenticator app, 2) by receiving a text message to a personal device, or 3) by receiving a phone call to a personal device.

 This article describes how to set up your Alumni or Retiree email authentication method using the Microsoft Authenticator App.
 For instructions on setting up alternative authentication methods, please see the MFA Overview Knowledge Base Article.

-To access your email, the Outlook App is recommended.
-The Outlook App can be downloaded from the App Store or the Google Play Store, depending on your device.
-Alumni and Retirees can also log into their email accounts using an internet browser to navigate to outlook.com/tigermail.auburn.edu
+To access your email, the Outlook App is recommended and is available from the App Store or Google Play Store.
+Alumni and Retirees may also access email through a web browser at outlook.com/tigermail.auburn.edu

-After you have registered for Microsoft MFA, please read our Email Overview Knowledge Base Article for information on accessing your email account via the Outlook app or the web.
+After completing Microsoft MFA setup, please review the Email Overview Knowledge Base Article for more information on accessing your email through the Outlook app or the web.

 Microsoft MFA: How to Set Up Authentication Using the Microsoft Authenticator App

-1. To access your Alumni or Retiree Auburn email account, using an internet browser, navigate to outlook.com/tigermail.auburn.edu
+1. To access your Alumni or Retiree Auburn email account, using an internet browser on a computer, navigate to outlook.com/tigermail.auburn.edu

 2. Enter your Auburn email address (username@auburn.edu) and click Next.
 (Note: Alumni users who graduated between 2010-2017 will need to use the username@tigermail.auburn.edu email address that they have always maintained.)